reneedesporte/reneedesporte/README.md

 - ⚡ Fun fact: ...
 -->

-My name is Renée Desporte, and I'm a Research Engineer at SRI International.
+I'm an engineer at SRI International in the Bay Area, California.

 I completed my undergraduate degree in Physics from Louisiana State University in 2020, where I researched quantum networks and assisted in writing [this paper](https://www.nature.com/articles/s41534-020-00327-5).

-I've been at SRI International since July 2021, and I've worked on projects for applications such as drone detection and robotic automation.
+I've been at SRI International since July 2021, and I've worked on projects for applications such as drone detection, robotic automation, and space debris detection.

 I'm interested in continuing my software development journey, so I'm currently working on my own small projects as exercises.
 I'm open to collaborating on or contributing to open source projects.

-Check out my blog [here](https://reneelearnsthings.blogspot.com/), and reach me directly at desporterenee@gmail.com!
+Check out [my blog](https://reneelearnsthings.blogspot.com/), my [LinkedIn](https://www.linkedin.com/in/renee-desporte/), or my [Kaggle](https://www.kaggle.com/renedesporte) for data science